-Otherness is a hot property of the Gothic and is purposed in games to structure narrative, to create atmosphere and stylistic coherence and to generate emotional engagement.
+Otherness is a hot property of the Gothic and is purposed in games to structure narrative, to create atmosphere and stylistic coherence, and to generate emotional engagement.
 It resides mainly at the level of representation, also informing story and mechanics (although perhaps to a lesser extent).
 The concept of the other can be divided into two distinctive categories, as is common in post-Freudian psychoanalysis.
-There is the other with a lower case ‘o’, which refers to other people; those who are not me and therefore different to me.
-The property of otherness can however become exaggerated not just other, but radically alien and different; an Other – with a capital “O”.
-This Other is threatening and terrifying, calling into question our sense of being and purpose.
-In addition certain people or groups of people can be “othered”, made more strange and different as means of ostracizing and marginalizing them.
+There is the other with a lower case “o,” which refers to other people—those who are not me and therefore different to me.
+The property of otherness can however become exaggerated into not just other, but radically alien and different: an Other with a capital “O.” This Other is threatening and terrifying, calling into question our sense of being and purpose.
+In addition, certain people or groups of people can be “othered,” made more strange and different as means of ostracizing and marginalizing them.
 The Other is then grounded in our psychological and social relation with other human beings and its properties prove to be a valuable asset for Gothic fiction and games.

 Monsters are direct embodiments of the Other, although what form this takes and the degree to which they are Other differs.
 The otherness of some game monsters is lightly and stereotypical sketched, serving ludic purposes more fully than narrative ones, providing a type of functional otherness.
-This is the case with cannon-fodder monsters who are designed to provide visual feedback of a player’s mastery of the game, as an embodied form of progress bar.
+This is the case with cannon-fodder monsters that are designed to provide visual feedback of a player’s mastery of the game, as an embodied form of progress bar.
 The otherness of zombies lies in their representational status as “no-longer” people; reduced to flesh and dumb appetite they are devoid of identity or humanity.
 They ask no ethical or compassionate questions of a player.
-Such functional monsters are infinitely replaceable and unlikely to appeal to empathy; they can therefore be hacked about, slashed, shot and chain-sawed with wild abandon.
+Such functional monsters are infinitely replaceable and unlikely to appeal to empathy; they can therefore be hacked about, slashed, shot, and chain-sawed with wild abandon.
 Often game monsters call on a visual quality of otherness through their presentation as malformations or perversions, providing therefore spectacle for players.
-Otherness is not always conveyed through twisted and strangely formed bodies however, it can be inflected through dress, accents and or speech patterns, as with the red-neck psychopaths of Dead Rising 2 (Capcom, 2010) or the deadly politeness of Bioshock’s antagonist (2K, 2007).
-Drawn from cultural stereotypes such cues work to make these characters easy or desirable to “kill”.
+Otherness is not always conveyed through twisted and strangely formed bodies however; it can also be inflected through dress, accents, and or speech patterns, as with the red-neck psychopaths of Dead Rising 2 (Capcom, 2010) or the deadly politeness of Bioshock’s antagonist (2K, 2007).
+Drawn from cultural stereotypes such cues work to make these characters easy or desirable to “kill.”
 Otherness in games is therefore laden with meanings that grow out of real-world inter-human relationships.

-Otherness becomes most complex in American Gothic where a game’s player-character is themselves marked out as Other.
-This configuration is largely confined to Gothic games and it is perhaps not a coincidence that many such characters are American, as in Silent Hill 2, Alan Wake and Spec Ops.
-Manuel Aguirre uses the term “false hero” (2013) in Gothic fiction to describe protagonists that exhibit characteristics different to those of a standard hero.
+Otherness becomes most complex in American Gothic where a game’s player-character is herself marked out as Other.
+This configuration is largely confined to Gothic games and it is perhaps not a coincidence that many such characters are American, as in Silent Hill 2, Alan Wake, and Spec Ops.
+Manuel Aguirre uses the term “false hero” in Gothic fiction to describe protagonists that exhibit characteristics different from those of a standard hero.
 This may be a protagonist who does not conform to the rugged white male stereotype and who in some cases is revealed as monstrous in terms of bodies or actions (as in the games listed above).
 The use of the “false hero” allows otherness and monstrosity to be configured in such a way as to offer a departure from a conventional good-versus-evil narrative, as well as to question some of the norms of gaming, as in Spec Ops.